 Indicative partners include Watershed, Arnolfini, Ujima Radio and BBC News.

-The new media studios on the Bower Ashton Campus incorporate the latest industry-standard equipment and technology to support studies in radio documentary making and creative media.
+Bower Ashton Campus's new media studios incorporate the latest industry-standard equipment and technology to support studies in radio documentary making and creative media.

 Facilities include live radio studios with access to state-of-the-art software and audio recording equipment.